 Firebase IAM supports the following types of roles:

-Primitive roles: Fundamental Owner, Editor, and Viewer roles.
+Basic roles: Fundamental Owner, Editor, and Viewer roles (formerly called "primitive" roles).

-Predefined roles: Curated Firebase-specific roles that enable more granular access control than the primitive roles.
+Predefined roles: Curated Firebase-specific roles that enable more granular access control than the basic roles.
 Firebase offers:

 Firebase-level roles: Roles which grant full read/write or read-only access to all the Firebase products.